matt45m/NTGAN-Learning-Blind-Image-Denoising-Without-Clean-Reference/README.md

 </div>

 ## Pretrained Models
-We provide the pre-trained model at "./models/ntgan.pth" for reproducing the results presented in the paper.
+The pre-trained model can be found at "./models/ntgan.pth".

 ## Results
 ### Realistic noise removal